akamming/Domoticz_VolvoRecharge_Plugin/README.md

    - Copy the lua script to your scripts/dzVents/scripts editor for some basic fun with this plugin (notifying on charging status, notifying on open window status, notifying on forgot to lock)

 ### 2 Factor Authentication
-Since it is expected that Volvo will  enforce 2FA in the near future, the plugin already supports 2FA as 2nd way of authentication.
+The plugin already supports 2FA as 2nd way of authentication.

 For this you will have to run the authorize.py script in the plugin directory (give the command "python authorize.py").
 The script will request  your username/password, your vcc key and your One Time Password which will be sent to your email or SMS during the process.
 This script will create a token.ini file, after which the plugin can be restarted to use the new connection setting.